atykhonov/ucucsds/advanced-database-systems/README.md

 ![SSH credentials](./images/inspect-hosts.png)

-So, in order to fix them execute the following:
+So, in order to fix them execute the following (master instance):

 ```
 sudo -s